- lercanidipine hydrochloride

 The score line is only to facilitate breaking for ease of swallowing and not to divide into equal doses.

-Lercanidipine is indicated for the treatment of mild to moderate essential hypertension.
+Lercanidipine is indicated in adults for the treatment of mild to moderate essential hypertension.

 The recommended dosage is 10 mg orally once a day at least 15 minutes before meals; the dose may be increased to 20 mg depending on the individual patient's response.